anzusystems/common-admin/docs/editor/nodes/general/index.md

   }
 }
 ```
-- so in editor embeds are just placeholders where the embed should be rendered
+- basically embeds are just placeholders where are they inserted in content
-- all other data for embed are provided by API
+- all other data for embed is provided by embed API
+- all embeds supports customData (todo: document it)

 ## Notes